dsonyy/cpp-stuff/README.md

 # C/C++ stuff

 C++ was the first programming language which I started to learn.
-I uploaded here some of my old projects and exercises, which survived on my computer.
+I uploaded here some of my old projects and exercises which survived on my computer.
 I think most of them were created in 2016-2018.
 A few were also reviewed and fixed by me later.

 ## Projects